 If the UE has set the NSAG bit to "NSAG supported" in the 5GMM capability IE of the REGISTRATION REQUEST message, the network may include this IE to provide NSAG information to the UE.
+Otherwise, the network shall not include this IE.